 - Kaldur/Aqualad went through this in the Young Justice episode "Downtime", wondering if he should stay on the team or return home to Atlantis where his crush Tula was.
 This was eventually resolved when he found out Tula was already in a relationship with his best friend Garth and he decided to pull an I Want My Beloved to Be Happy and thus return to Young Justice in good terms.

-- The Thespians at Thermopylae were a curious clash between one interpretation of Patriotic Fervor and another.
-The Thespians were all exiles, yet stood and fought beside the 300 Spartans.
+- The Thebans at Thermopylae were a curious clash between one interpretation of Patriotic Fervor and another.
+The Thebans were all exiles, yet stood and fought beside the 300 Spartans.
 In other words they put the honor of their city ahead of the laws of their city.

 - George Washington in the Whiskey Rebellion.
 As the hero of the American Revolution, he had a certain sympathy for people revolting against being taxed (particularly as he was himself a rural distiller—albeit one for whom paying the excise was not particularly onerous); as the President of the United States, he had a duty to uphold the Constitution and the laws made under it, including the tax laws.
 He resolved the conflict by exercising the office of President: as President, he led an army that captured the rebels; as President, he put them on trial for treason; and when they were convicted, as President he pardoned every one of them.